isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Inkscape](www.inkscape,org) - Direct stand in for Adobe Illustrator.
 Very functional, and powerful.
 [Linux, Mac, Windows]
 - [LibreOffice Draw](www.libreoffice.org) - Does vector graphics.
 More limited than Inkscape, but simpler to use, perhaps.
 [Linux, Mac, Windows]

-#### Bitmap Graphics
+#### Raster Graphics
-- [GIMP](www.gimp.org) - Direct stand in for Adobe Photoshop.
-Very functional and powerful.
+- [GIMP](www.gimp.org) - Very functional and powerful.
+Great for editing raster graphics of any kind.
+Direct stand in for Adobe Photoshop.
 [Linux, Mac, Windows]
 - [ImageMagick](http://www.imagemagick.org/script/index.php) - Command line image manipulation.
 VERY powerful.
 Excellent for things like batch resize or animated GIF creation.
 [Linux, Mac, Windows]

 #### Photography
-- [GThumb](https://wiki.gnome.org/Apps/gthumb) - Most functional picture viewer/organizer.
-Linux only.
+- [GThumb](https://wiki.gnome.org/Apps/gthumb) - A basic, but very functional picture viewer/organizer for Linux.
 Can do minor edits like rotate or auto-enhance.
 Really just for viewing images, but does it well.
 [Linux]
 - [Darktable](http://www.darktable.org/) - Very powerful photography post-processing suite, including RAW development, collection management, and all sorts of other goodies.
 Direct stand-in for Adobe Lightroom.
 [Linux, Mac]
 - [HUGIN](http://hugin.sourceforge.net/) - Best panorama stitcher out there.
 Can also do mosaicking and image unwarping.
+[Linux, Mac, Windows]
+- [GIMP](www.gimp.org) - Direct stand in for Adobe Photoshop.
+Very functional and powerful.
+Can do interactive photo edits like rubber stamp as well as layer-integrated edits.
+Many macros/plugins for photgraphic post-process, including RAW support.
 [Linux, Mac, Windows]